evangoad/evangoad.github.io/resume/index.md

 June 2012 – June 2015

-- Rails and postgresql optimization, including memory efficiency and index optimization of queries
+- Rails and PostgreSQL optimization, including memory efficiency and index optimization of queries
-- On call during downtime, helped mitigate several production emergencies
+- On call during downtime, assisted in mitigating several production emergencies
-- Lead developer on server side markup, and custom report projects
+- Lead developer for
+  - Brand new RESTful web service responsible for saving and retrieving "drawing markup"
+  - Custom report projects, optimizing existing database tables to handle custom queries
-- Assisted in 2 framework upgrades , Rails 2 to Rails 4
+- Assisted in 2 framework upgrades: Rails 2 to Rails 3, and Rails 3 to Rails 4

 ## Software Engineer Intern at Procore Technologies

 February 2012 – June 2012

-- While I was also a student at UCSB, I worked part time at Procore
 - Saw projects through from start to finish, such as adding filters to many existing reports
-- Working with Rails, Ruby, CSS, Javascript
+- Quickly adapted to working with Rails, Ruby, CSS, Javascript

 ## Contracted Lead Engineer at Los Angeles Closeout Center